 What is an orthoptist?

-Orthoptists are university-trained health professionals who specialise in the non-surgical treatment of eye disorders.
+Orthoptists are university-trained eye health professionals who specialise in the non-surgical treatment of eye and vision disorders.

-Orthoptists often specialise in children’s vision and eye movement.
-An orthoptist can work out exactly what eye movement disorders and vision problems your child has, and the best way to treat them.
+Orthoptists can make sure that children’s eyes and vision are developing properly.
+They can also identify eye movement disorders and vision problems, and the best way to treat them.

-An orthoptist can do more tests to work out what your child can see and whether:
+The orthoptist might do tests to work out what your child can see and whether:

 - your child has an eye muscle imbalance that’s causing one eye to turn in or out compared to the other – this is often called a squint.

-The orthoptist might also look at other areas of your child’s vision, like how your child sees colours or distances.
-And the orthoptist might check your child’s pupils and eye pressure to get a full picture of how your child sees the world.
+The orthoptist might also look at other areas of your child’s vision, like how your child sees colours or how well your child sees at different distances.
+The orthoptist might also check your child’s pupils and eye pressure to get a full picture of how your child sees the world.

-After all this, the orthoptist can let you know what your child needs – for example, glasses, eye exercises or treatment for the eye or muscle problem.
+When the eye tests are finished, the orthoptist can let you know what your child needs – for example, glasses, an eye patch or eye exercises.

 If there’s a problem with your child’s eyes or vision, orthoptists can also help you with changing the environment to make things easier for your child.
 For example, you might need to change the lighting in your home or think about aids to help your child with learning or schooling.